AU-COBRA/PoS-NSB/README.md

   the chain growth theorem, `CQ.v` contains the chain quality theorem, and `CP.v` contains the common prefix theorem.

-A dipiction of the dependencies between the files can be found [here](./deps.svg).
+A depiction of the dependencies between the files can be found [here](./deps.svg).

 ## How to build